bombchus/z64-music-wiki/docs/advanced/sampling/overview.md

     It is recommended to read through the custom sample injection wiki pages fully once while following along with the process, then going over it again as many times as needed until fully understanding the process.
 Should any further help be required, it is best to inquire within the [:fontawesome-brands-discord: Majora's Mask Randomizer](https://discord.gg/8qbreUM){ target="__blank" }<small>:material-open-in-new: </small> or [:fontawesome-brands-discord: Darunia's Joy](https://discord.gg/EVpd499gkS){ target="__blank" }<small>:material-open-in-new: </small> discord servers.

 ## Sample Injection Tools
-Before getting started, below is a list of tools that are used for custom sample injection.
-Not every tool may be required, but it is recommended to download all the tools you need right now to save on needing to go back and forth between downloading and visiting the relevant wiki pages.
+Below is a list of tools that are used for creating music for *Ocarina of Time* and *Majora's Mask*.
+It is recommended to download all the tools needed right now to save on needing to go back and forth between downloading and visiting the relevant wiki pages.

 ## Summary of Creating New Instruments, Drums, and Sound Effects
 Before beginning, it may be beneficial to understand the general workflow for custom sample injection, as well as garner basic information on what sample files actually are.
 Please understand that the workflow presented here is not set in stone, it is a guideline to help creators create their own workflow that works for them; the wiki follows the presented workflow in how information and pages are structured and presented.